 Puppies are placed with one of the Genesis families at approximately 8 weeks of age.
 Our puppies are socialized to a variety of environments, people, other friendly pets, children and persons with disabilities.
 During this time, the training staff and Pre-School Puppy Raisers will work with their puppy on a variety of tasks such as housebreaking, handling, leash walking, manners and basic commands.
 Puppies will be consistently evaluated by the Director of Training to monitor their progress.
 All puppies will wear Genesis “Dog in Training” vests until they become Service Dogs in Florida.

 Puppies will be placed with their Elementary Puppy Raiser family at approximately four months of age and will remain with this family until they are approximately a year old.
-This family will be responsible for maintaining all commands the pup has already learned as well as teaching new ones, socialization, handling, and generalization to public life and achieving the AKC Canine Good Citizen title with their pup.
+This family will be responsible for maintaining all commands the pup has already learned as well as teaching new ones, socialization, handling, and generalization to public life and achieving the skills to successfully complete the AKC Canine Good Citizen title with their pup.

 When puppies are a year old, they will be placed with a Junior Puppy Raiser family to begin their intermediate training and will remain with that family for six months.
 This family shares all the responsibilities of the prior Puppy Raiser family and has a different set of tasks and goals to teach the pup.
-They will accomplish completing the AKC Community Canine title and the Assistance Dogs International (ADI) Public Access test.
+They will accomplish completing the AKC Canine Good Citizen title and our Public Access test.

 Puppies will be placed with their Advanced Puppy Raiser family to begin advanced training and will remain with this family for approximately six months.
 This family will be responsible for reinforcing everything the dog has learned with prior families as well as teaching and maintaining new skills that are geared specific skills that will assist their future partners.